2018 Fordham Rams football team

-The 2018 Fordham Rams football team represented Fordham University in the 2018 NCAA Division I FCS football season.
-They were led by first-year head coach Joe Conlin and played their home games at Coffey Field as a member of the Patriot League.
-They finished the season 2–9, 2–4 in Patriot League play to finish in a three-way tie for fourth place.
+The 2018 Fordham Rams football team represented Fordham University as a member of the Patriot League during the 2018 NCAA Division I FCS football season.
+Led by first-year head coach Joe Conlin, the Rams compiled an overall record of 2–9 with a mark of 2–4 in conference play, placing in a three-way tie for fourth in the Patriot League.
+Fordham played home games at Coffey Field in The Bronx.

-Previous season

-The Rams finished the 2017 season 4–7, 3–3 in Patriot League play to finish in a three-way tie for third place.

-On December 5, head coach Andrew Breiner resigned to become the quarterbacks coach at Mississippi State.
-He finished at Fordham with a two-year record of 12–10.

 Preseason

 Preseason coaches poll

 The Patriot League released their preseason coaches poll on July 26, 2018, with the Rams predicted to finish in third place.

 Preseason All-Patriot League team

 The Rams placed five players on the preseason all-Patriot League team.